-624 The FIDO registration workflow's level of security should be considered.
-The example implementations

-625 prompt the returning purchaser to use a registered U2F when the shopping session exceeds a

-626 predetermined level of risk-in this case, the dollar amount.
-With this example, strong authentication is

-627 used only when a transaction exceeds the predetermined level of risk, and not for all purchaser-related
+The FIDO registration workflow's level of security should be considered.
+The example implementations prompt the returning purchaser to use a registered U2F only when the shopping session exceeds a predetermined level of risk-in this case, the dollar amount.
+With this example, strong authentication is used only when a transaction exceeds the predetermined level of risk, and not for all purchaser-related activities.
+This implies that if an attacker compromised a legitimate purchaser's password, then the attacker could register a new FIDO Security Key under that account.

-- 628 activities.
-This implies that if an attacker compromised a legitimate purchaser's password, then the - attacker can register a new FIDO Security Key under that account. - 630 Once registered, the attacker could use their registered key to authorize any checkout that requires - 631 FIDO-based strong authentication.
-Reference Section 8 for information regarding how to help mitigate - 632 this threat.
+Once registered, the attacker could use their registered key to authorize any checkout that requires FIDO-based strong authentication.
+Reference Section 8 for information regarding how to help mitigate this threat.

-633 5.1.2 Lost U2F or Registration of a New U2F
+5.1.2 Lost U2F or Registration of a New U2F

-- The following areas are outside this project's scope and were identified as options that could helpmitigate risks related to lost or new U2F Security Key registration risks: - The purchaser is required to register a key when an account is created.
+The following areas are outside this project's scope and were identified as options that could help mitigate risks related to lost or new U2F Security Key registration risks:

+- The purchaser is required to register a key when an account is created.
 When any subsequent FIDO keys are registered, a previously existing FIDO key is required for authentication before registering those subsequent FIDO keys. - Configure Magento to always require FIDO-based strong authentication for any changes to an account's U2F Security Key registration settings, once a FIDO Security Key is registered.
-This will help inhibit a malicious actor from registering a second FIDO key into the account and from using that FIDO key to perform cart checkout activities and to circumvent the security measures of the checkout process. - As detailed in Section 8, workflow that enables existing purchasers to confirm their identity (by confirming receipt of an email sent to their account, by entering a personal identification number (PIN) before being able to register their FIDO key, or via other contact methods) could also be employed in cases where existing purchasers will be registering a new FIDO key.
+This will help inhibit a malicious actor from registering a second FIDO key into the account and from using that FIDO key to perform cart checkout activities and to circumvent the security measures of the checkout process. - As detailed in Section 8, workflow that enables existing purchasers to confirm their identity by other means (e.g., by confirming receipt of an email sent to their account, by entering a personal identification number (PIN) before being able to register their FIDO key, or via other contact methods) could also be employed in cases where existing purchasers will be registering a new FIDO key.

-648 5.2 Example Implementation Use Cases
+5.2 Example Implementation Use Cases

-- The example implementations were designed and built to support the following e-commerce use cases that were developed with input from the NCCoE Retail COI.
+The example implementations were designed and built to support the following e-commerce use cases that were developed with input from the NCCoE Retail COI.
 The first use case involved the U2F not being requested, and the second use case shows the U2F being requested when the returning purchaser attempts to make an online purchase.
-A third use case applies to both the cost threshold and risk engine - example implementations when a system administrator is managing the e-commerce platform.
+A third use case applies to both the cost threshold and risk engine example implementations when a system administrator is managing the e-commerce platform.